Reconnecting the Blue Heron Lagoon

-Key partners (public and private): Great Lakes Restoration Initiative, Friends of the Detroit River, City of Detroit Recreation Department, Environmental Consulting and Technology Inc., SmithGroupJJR, Chandler Park Academy, Greening of Detroit
+Key partners: Great Lakes Restoration Initiative, Friends of the Detroit River, City of Detroit Recreation Department, Environmental Consulting and Technology Inc., SmithGroupJJR, Chandler Park Academy, Greening of Detroit

 Types of jobs created: Data gatherers, bird monitors, reptile monitors, volunteers, metro area school groups, general laborers, heavy equipment operators, ecologists